Pete Townshend: 1964–1982: The Who

 Not long after the name change, drummer Doug Sandom was replaced by Keith Moon, who had been drumming semi-professionally with the Beachcombers for several years.
 The band was soon taken on by a mod publicist named Peter Meaden who convinced them to change their name to the High Numbers to give the band more of a mod feel.
-After bringing out one failed single ("I'm the Face/Zoot Suit"), they dropped Meaden and were signed on by two new managers, Chris Stamp and Kit Lambert, who had paired up with the intention of finding new talent and creating a documentary about them.
-The band anguished over a name that all felt represented the band best, and dropped the High Numbers name, reverting to the Who.
+After bringing out one failed single ("I'm the Face"/"Zoot Suit"), they dropped Meaden and were signed by two new managers, Chris Stamp and Kit Lambert, who had paired up with the intention of finding new talent and creating a documentary about them.
+The band wanted a name that all felt represented the band best, and dropped the High Numbers name, reverting to the Who.
 In June 1964, during a performance at the Railway Tavern, Townshend accidentally broke the top of his guitar on the low ceiling and proceeded to destroy the entire instrument.
 The on-stage destruction of instruments soon became a regular part of the Who's live shows.

-With the assistance of Lambert, the Who caught the ear of American record producer Shel Talmy, who had the band signed to a record contract.
+With the assistance of Lambert, the Who caught the ear of American record producer Shel Talmy, who had the band signed to a recording contract.
 Townshend wrote a song, "I Can't Explain", as a deliberate sound-alike of the Kinks, another group Talmy produced.
 Released as a single in January 1965, "I Can't Explain" was the Who's first hit, reaching number eight on the British charts.
-A follow-up single ("Anyway, Anyhow, Anywhere"), credited to both Townshend and Daltrey, also reached the top 10 in the UK.
+A follow-up single, "Anyway, Anyhow, Anywhere", credited to both Townshend and Daltrey, also reached the top 10 in the UK.
 However, it was the release of the Who's third single, "My Generation", in November that, according to Who biographer Mark Wilkerson, "cemented their reputation as a hard-nosed band who reflected the feelings of thousands of pissed-off adolescents at the time."
 The Townshend-penned single reached number two on the UK charts, becoming the Who's biggest hit.
 The song and its famous line "I hope I die before I get old" was "very much about trying to find a place in society", Townshend stated in an interview with David Fricke.